return42/sphkerneldoc/linux_src_doc/security/apparmor/policy_c.rst

 -----------

-unpack and replace a profile on the profile list and uses of that profile by any aa_task_cxt.
+unpack and replace a profile on the profile list and uses of that profile by any aa_task_ctx.
 If the profile does not exist on the profile list it is added.

 .. _`aa_replace_profiles.return`: